-This Operational Environmental Management Plan (OEMP) has been prepared to address the scope and objectives listed below for the operation of Building 4E (see Figure 3), and in consideration of Guideline for the Preparation of Environmental Management Plans (Department of Infrastructure, Planning and Natural Resources 2004).
+This Operational Environmental Management Plan (OEMP) has been prepared to address the scope and objectives listed below for the operation of Building 2A (see Figure 3), and in consideration of Guideline for the Preparation of Environmental Management Plans (Department of Infrastructure, Planning and Natural Resources 2004).

-Reference should also be made to the Oakdale West Industrial Estate Operational Environmental Management Plan - Oakdale West Industrial Estate SSD 7348 Mod 9 Update (SLR 2022) which details management requirements applicable to all developments within the Estate relevant to Stage 1.
+Reference should also be made to the Oakdale West Industrial Estate Operational Environmental Management Plan - Oakdale West Industrial Estate SSD 7348 (as modified) (SLR 2022) which details management requirements applicable to all developments within the Estate.